buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_2_Write_Your_First_Smart_Contract.md

 We're just going to hop right into our project.

-Lets build a smart contract that lets us send a 👋 to our contract and keep track of the total # of waves.
+Let's build a smart contract that lets us send a 👋 to our contract and keep track of the total # of waves.
 This is going to be useful because on your site, you might want to keep track of this #!
 Feel free to change this to fit your use case.

 Create a file named **`WavePortal.sol`** under the **`contracts`** directory.
 File structure is super important when using Hardhat, so, be careful here!